 You dread going to work.
-Every morning is the same—you have to drag yourself out of bed.
-It's not that the body is weak, it's that the mind is not willing.
+Every morning is the same: you have to drag yourself out of bed.
+It's not that the body is weak.
+It's that the mind is not willing.
 Most of us know that.
 Many people have felt that way at least at one point in their careers.
-Is there a way of overcoming the dread of going to work every day?
+Is there a way to overcome the dread of going to work every day?

 I am not sure if I have the absolute solution, but these are some of the strategies I have personally tried in my years of experience:

-Do not let the "dread going to work" syndrome become your dominant thought.
+Do not let Monday blues or the "dread going to work" syndrome become your dominant thought.
 Yes, I know it is easier said than done.
 But you have to start somewhere, and that somewhere is your thought process.

 The more you think about how much you dread work, the deeper you will dwell in that feeling.
 Stop thinking about it.
 Take that thought out and focus your thoughts on something else.

 Find out the source of your dread.
 Otherwise, you will not be able to tackle it.
 Do not complain if you do not know what you are complaining about.